1 Introduction to Financial Derivatives

 The Lehman Bankruptcy

-Both forward contracts and contingent claims are essential financial instruments that derive their value from the performance of an underlying asset, playing pivotal roles in the global financial markets for hedging, speculation, and arbitrage.
+Both unconditional (Forward Commitments) and conditional derivatives (Contingent Claims) are essential financial instruments that derive their value from the performance of an underlying asset, playing pivotal roles in global financial markets for hedging, speculation, and arbitrage.

-Contingent claims are financial instruments that offer the holder the right, but not the obligation, to buy or sell an asset at a predetermined price within a specified timeframe.
-The primary form of contingent claims is:
+Conditional derivatives offer the holder the right, but not the obligation, to buy or sell an asset under specified conditions.
+The primary form is:

 1.4 Types of Derivatives